Skip to content

 As he prepares to lead his team into the SWAC title game, Sanders was asked how he’s able to avoid the distraction of rumors about CU or other schools coming after him.
 It has also been reported that South Florida is looking at Sanders.

 Sanders laughed and said, “To someone else that hasn’t been that dude, it’s intoxicating.
-I’ve been Prime for a long time, dawg.
+I’ve been Prime for a long time, dog.
 Attention ain’t nothing new to me, come on.
 I’m not being braggadocious; this ain’t new to me.
 Being in the spotlight ain’t new to me.
 I’ve got to just turn that light and channel it to my kids, channel it to my coaching staff, channel it to the support staff.”

 Colorado athletic director Rick George told BuffZone last week CU has always planned to have an announcement of a new head coach before Dec.
 5. If Sanders accepts CU’s offer, an announcement would likely not come before Saturday’s SWAC title game.